 - Don’t be mad if the door doesn’t shut perfectly.
 Continue making your adjustments on the sides of the frame (also called jamb legs) with your shims and screws until you get that snug fit you are looking for.

 Since the door and frame are in and square.
 Break off your shims flush with your wall studs.

-Our wall didn’t even have drywall because we were building it from scratch (further reading – read how to build a wall here), so if you’re the same boat you definitely want to hang your drywall as close as you can to the door frame.
+Our wall didn’t even have drywall because we were building it from scratch (further reading – read how to build a wall here), so if you’re in the same boat you definitely want to hang your drywall as close as you can to the door frame.
 Then tape and texture your drywall.

 Step 7.
-Add trim around door.
+Add trim around the door.

 - I would recommend choosing trim that matches the rest of your home for consistency.

 - When attaching the trim around your door, be sure to leave about a 1/4″ lip showing on the door frame.
 This way you’ll be able to caulk to hide any gap and you won’t interfere with the door closing easily.